netbirdio/docs/misc/idp-sync/api.md

 ```shell
   base64 -i <SERVICE_ACCOUNT_KEY_PATH>
 ```
+- `customer_id`: Customer ID from the profile info that can be found in Google Admin -> Account -> Accounts settings.
 - `sync_interval`: Optional.
 The default value is 300 seconds.
--  `group_prefixes`: Specifies list of starts_with patterns for group provision.
+- `group_prefixes`: Optional.
+Specifies list of starts_with patterns for group provision.
 If the group name matches one the the pattern it will be provisioned regardless of the members.
-Optional.
 The default value is empty list.
--  `user_group_prefixes`: Specifies list of starts_with patterns for user provision.
+- `user_group_prefixes`: Optional.
+Specifies list of starts_with patterns for user provision.
 If the user belongs to group which name matches one the the pattern the user will be provisioned.
-Optional.
 The default value is empty list.

 ```shell
 curl --request POST \